mozsearch/mozsearch/README.md

 /vagrant/infrastructure/indexer-run.sh ~/mozilla-config ~/mozilla-index
 ```

-Note: By default, `indexer-setup.sh` removes the contents of the working
+Note: By default, `indexer-setup.sh` keeps the contents of the working
 directory (in the example above, that's `~/mozilla-index`).
-In case you would
+In case you want
-like to keep the contents of the working directory, define KEEP_WORKING=1
+to delete the contents of the working directory, define CLEAN_WORKING=1
 when calling `indexer-setup.sh`.

 ### Locally indexing a try push